yanntoque/babylonAutocomplete/README.md

 * Press Ctrl+Shift+B to compile the client and server.
 * Switch to the Debug viewlet with Ctrl+Shift+D.
 * Select `Launch Client` from the drop down and run it.
-* You should have a new VSCode window opened called "[Extension Development Host]"
+* You should have a new VS Code window opened called "[Extension Development Host]"
-* In the [Extension Development Host] instance of VSCode, open the `main.coffee` from the folder `babylon-sample/src`
+* In the [Extension Development Host] instance of VS Code, open the `main.coffee` from the folder `babylon-sample/src`
 * Follow the instructions of the next section